-When a woman is in labor, a little fight goes on in the woman's brain.
+When a woman is in labor, a little fight goes on in her brain.
 One part of her brain, the intellect, will tell her that she should do certain things.
-Perhaps those are things that we learned in childbirth classes; perhaps those are things that other people have told her that she should do to cope with birth.
+Perhaps those are things that learned in childbirth classes; perhaps those are things that other people have told her that she should do to cope with birth.

 Those are her deep instincts about childbirth, but we have buried these for so long that most of us have forgotten that knowledge.
 Occasionally, though, I see women who remember…

 Very early in my practice, a young 16- or 17-year-old girl came to see me when she was very, very pregnant.
 She thought that she was getting close to give birth, so I gave her a very lengthy exam and we talked for almost two hours.
 She was in good health, so I made an appointment to see her the following week.